testdriveupgrade/XenonRecompUnlim/README.md

 Some  new commands of PowerPC CPU checked, but other experimental

-### Simplified Instructions
+### Simplified step-by-step Instructions
+**I think default recompiler instruction too hard, because there a lot of text, that can be explained easier and a lot of not primary information, but less "obviously instructions(for some people it can be not obviously)" **
+**Due to hard instructions a lot of enthusiasts can't GET TO THE MOST INTERESTING THINGS**

 1)Install git

 2)open cmd(terminal) in directory and write: git clone --recursive https://github.com/testdriveupgrade/XenonRecompUnlimited.git

-3)install clang-cl in Visual Studio installer (or install clang-llv)
+3)install clang-cl in Visual Studio installer (or install clang-llvm)

+4)install CMAKE newer or 3.20

+(create folder build in output) directory

+5)press "configure"

+target Visual Studio 2022

-4)install CMAKE newer than 3.2.6 and in the parameter of CMAKE write: ClangCL
+(don't select x86, it should be x64(as default)) the parameter of CMAKE write: ClangCL

+then "build"

+and after "open"

+5)After that in Visual Studio press "Run - green triangle"

+Then you get exe files of Xenon Analyse and Recomp

+6)file works

+You should convert your .iso dump to .xex file

+(I think patcher works not good) use xextool to uncompress and unecrypt the .xex file

+(IT'S VERY IMPORTANT TO WRITE DIRECTORY PATH IN SPECIFIC WAY better to use these format example:  )

+## About XenonAnalyser

+Some games have different .xex properties, for example some games contain setjmp and longjmp (can be necessary offset), but sometimes not

+If you get table like this it's very good:

+## About XenonRecomp

+The goals for major recompiler:

+first of all there

+##Compile output cpp files
+Use CLang++ (installed clang-cl) for compilation
+:

+**there some debug mode, can somebody give more tips?
+I checked the source file of recompiler.cpp and there are only 2 arguments into, how use 3 arguments?**

 (to be continued...)

 ### About XenonRecomp